Certain parts of the fashion industry have received attention over the years relating to claims of environmental damage and unsustainable practices.

 For example, for each item or product, from each brand, you might look at the impact on indicators such as:

-There’s also your own behavior to analyse – how often you consume fashion items, your waste rate, and so on.
+There’s also the behavior of the individual consumer to analyse – how often they consume fashion items, their waste rate, and so on.

-How Essential Textiles Are In Everyday Life, & The Importance Of Textile Related Industries To The Economy
+The Importance Of Textile Related Industries To The Economy & Society

 Additional to sustainability and environmental impact, fashion plays an important part in everyday life, and also the economy …